AnnaNee/bravado/README.md

 This project uses Vuejs with Nuxtjs.
 All components are automatically imported and assets are loaded through `style-resources`.
 The app consists of three main components: `UsersList`, `UsersContainer` and `SearchBar`.
 They're all imported into `Index` page.
+There are two feature requests that I haven't had the time to implement: custom scrollbar and "Mark and suitable/Skip selection" toggle button.

 ![Components Diagram](https://i.imgur.com/6tJZzkk.png)